Swimmer, 67, Confirmed Drowned In Long-Distance Event Between Tappan Zee, GWB

 A 67-year-old long-distance swimmer who went missing Friday in the Hudson River drowned, authorities confirmed early Saturday.

-What initially had been a search became a "recovery effort," the Coast Guard said.
+What initially had been a search became a "recovery effort," the U.S. Coast Guard said.

 The competition, which was to cover 120 miles over seven days, began June 8 at the Rip Van Winkle Bridge, which spans the river between Hudson and Catskill.

-Organizers cancelled Saturday's final leg from the GWB to the Verrazzano Narrows Bridge between Staten Island and Brooklyn.
+Organizers canceled Saturday's final leg from the GWB to the Verrazzano Narrows Bridge between Staten Island and Brooklyn.

 "On behalf of New York Open Water, it is with great sadness that we report the loss of a swimmer today on Stage 6 of the 8 Bridges Open Water Swim," they said in a statement.